Grace's Inspiring Journey: From Home Cook to Entrepreneur

 Grace was born in Kisumu, Siaya County, but today she calls Utange village in Mombasa County home.
 She is a mother of three boys, but her motherhood expanded overnight when tragedy struck.
 Her sister passed away, leaving behind seven children — four boys and three girls.
 Grace and her husband, a dedicated teacher, opened their home and hearts to raise all ten children.

 For many years, her husband shouldered the financial weight while Grace ran the household.
-But with so many children to feed, clothe, and educate, the strain was immense.
+However, with so many children to feed, clothe, and educate, the strain was immense.
+The challenges of managing a large family while maintaining a stable income were daunting.

 The Cake Business That Carried the Family

 Her cakes — for weddings, graduations, birthdays, and community celebrations — became the family’s lifeline.
-Yet without formal training or certification, she faced challenges: limited growth, and even harassment from municipal authorities.
+Yet without formal training or certification, she faced challenges such as limited growth and harassment from municipal authorities.
+The road was tough, but Grace was determined to succeed.

 An Unexpected Turning Point

 Grace’s path to change began in the most unexpected way.
 A niece visiting from Kisumu wanted to enroll at Tewa Training Centre.
-Grace accompanied her to the school — and, on the spot, decided to enroll herself.
+Grace accompanied her to the school and, on the spot, decided to enroll herself.
+This decision would change her life forever.

 From Passion to Professionalism

-Tewa didn’t just improve her skills — it transformed her business.
+Tewa didn’t just improve her skills; it transformed her business.
 Grace learned modern baking techniques, refined her recipes, and gained a professional certificate.
-Grace not only strengthened her cake business but also expanded her menu to include a variety of pastries — attracting even more customers.
+This education allowed her to strengthen her cake business and expand her menu to include a variety of pastries, attracting even more customers.

 Grace’s journey proves it’s never too late to learn and grow.
 One decision — supported by the right opportunity — not only secured her livelihood but also set an example for ten children who now see firsthand the power of resilience and education.